-15 These points need to be made clear to all staff on site before the subproject begin.
-16 It is important to take notice of the needs and wishes of those living or working adjacent to the site.
-Failure to do so can cause disruption to work.
+These points need to be made clear to all staff on site before the subproject begin.

-Activity Management/Mitigation Responsible for Monitoring Frequency with quickly and by the appropriate person(s).
-A communications strategy is of vital importance in terms of accommodating traffic during road closure.
+S.N Activity Management/Mitigation Responsible for Monitoring Frequency 6.
+Social cooking, use of surrounding bus as a toilet facility areforbidden) No fires to be permitted on site Trespassing on private / commercial properties adjoining the site is forbidden Other than pre-approved security staff, no workers shall be permitted to live on the construction site No worker may be forced to do work that is potentially dangerous or for what he / she is not trained to do Open liaison channels shall be established between EE Prior to moving onto site 0.
+Impacts the Site owner, the developer, operator, the contractors and interested and affected parties such that any queries, complaints or suggestions can be dealt with quickly and by the appropriate person(s). and ongoing A communications strategy is of vital importance in terms of accommodating traffic during road closure.
 The road closure together with the proposed detour needs to be communicated via advertising, pamphlets, radio broadcasts, road signage, etc EE Prior to moving onto site and ongoing Advance road signage indicating the road detour and alternative routes.
 Provide sign boards for pedestrians to inform nature and duration of construction works and contact numbers for concerns/complaints.
 EE Prior to moving onto site and ongoing Storage facilities, elevated tanks and other temporary structures on site shall be located such that they have as little visual impact on local residents as possible.
 Engineer and EE During surveys and preliminary investigations and site set-up.
 In areas where the visual environment is particularly important (e.g. along commercial/ tourism routes) or privacy concerns for surrounding buildings exist, the site may require screening.
-This could being the form of shade cloth , temporary walls, or other suitable materials prior to the beginning of construction.
+This could being the form of shade cloth, temporary walls, or other suitable materials prior to the beginning of construction.
 Engineer and EE During surveys and preliminary investigations and site set-up.
 Special attention shall be given to the screening of highly reflective materials on site.
 EE During site set-up 7.
-Noise Impacts Construction vehicles are be to fitted with standard silencers prior to the beginning of construction Contractor Equipment that is fitted with noise reduction facilities (e.g. side flaps, silencers, etc) will be used as per operating instructions and maintained properly during site operations Contractor 8.
-Dust/Air Pollution 17 Vehicles travelling along the access roads must adhere to speed limits to avoid creating excessive dust.
+Noise Impacts Construction vehicles are be to fitted with standard silencers prior to the beginning of construction Equipment that is fitted with noise reduction facilities (e.g. side flaps, silencers, etc) will be used Contractor as per operating instructions and maintained properly during site operations 8.
+Dust/Air Pollution Vehicles travelling along the access roads must adhere to speed limits to avoid creating excessive dust.
 EE Ongoing.
 Camp construction / haulage road construction - areas that have been stripped of vegetation must be dampened periodically to avoid excessive dust.
 EE Ongoing - more frequently during dry and windy conditions The Contractor must make alternative arrangements (other than fires) for cooking and / or heating requirements.
 LPG gas cookers may be used provided that all safety regulations are followed.
 Engineer Ongoing.
 9. Soil Erosion The time that stripped areas are left open to exposure shall be minimised wherever possible.
-Care shall be taken to ensure that lead times are not excessive.
-Engineer and EE Throughout the duration of the subproject.
-Wind screening and storm water control shall be undertaken to prevent soil loss from the site.
-Engineer and EE During site set-up Procedures that are in place to conserve topsoil during the construction phase of the subproject are to be applied to the set up phase. i.e. topsoil is to be conserved while providing access to the site Engineer and EE Daily monitoring during site set-up
+Care shall be taken to ensure that lead times are Engineer and EE Throughout the duration of the subproject.